nickmachairas/doctorate/docs/2-database/_database.rst

 Users can browse through and use the historical data and/or add their own via the front-end interface.
 The search page of *NYU Pile Capacity* is shown in :numref:`nyupc_search`.
 It offers options to search based on records owners, sources databases, predominant soil conditions, pile type, shape, diameter, length as well as test type.
 The search results are displayed as cards (:numref:`nyupc_search_results`) and the user can quickly inspect some important properties, including the shape of the load test curve.
-The user can click on *Details* and review all values stored for a given record or add all search results to an aggregate analysis.
+The user can click on *Details* and review all values stored for a given record (:numref:`nyupc_record_1` and :numref:`nyupc_record_2`) or add all search results to an aggregate analysis.

 .. figure:: figures/nyupc_search_results.png